Is Openclaw Token Optimization Safe?

 How Openclaw Token Optimization Compares to Industry Standards

 Nerq indexes over 6 million software tools, apps, and packages across dozens of categories.
 Among DevOps tools, the average Trust Score is 63/100.
-Openclaw Token Optimization's score of 61.1/100 is near the category average of 63/100.
+Openclaw Token Optimization's score of 52.1/100 is below the category average of 63/100.

 Industry benchmarks matter because they contextualize a tool's safety profile.
 A score that looks moderate in isolation may actually represent strong performance within a challenging category — or vice versa.
 Nerq's category-relative analysis helps teams make informed decisions by showing not just absolute quality, but how a tool ranks against its direct peers.